 If only there was a bridge , like between Anglesey and the Welsh mainland.
+Need accomodation in Wales?
+Take a look now for the best prices and availability!

-How To Catch The Dublin Wales Ferry!
+How To Catch The Ferry Dublin to Holyhead Wales?

 The Irish Ferries service departs 4 times per day taking just 1hr 49 mins while the Stena Line service also makes crossings up to 4 times per day with a much slower duration from 3 hr 21 mins.
 If my maths is correct [and it often isn’t!] that is a total of 56 crossings per week on Ferry From Dublin to Wales.
+Best to triple check with the Irish ferries timetable incase things change before you head to the Dublin ferry port.

 Where is Holyhead?